yks808/askCourgars/README.md

 **How to secure a webpage**

-<h1>When you have a not secure from the location var:<h1>
+    When you have a not secure from the location var:

     request HTTPS -> Caddy -> Let's Encrypt -> secured!

     1. SSH to WSA from my terminal

     2. Type below on your terminal cd ~ sudo vi Caddyfile

     3. type ‘I” to edit and Change three parts
 	    :80 -> askcougars.click
 	    startup.yourdomain -> startup.askcougars.click
 	    simon.yourdomain -> simon.askcougars.click

     4. Type esc on your keyboard to finish editing, type :wq to save and quit

     5. Type below so that changes can effect sudo service caddy restart

     6. Secured!
 Check your webpage’s location bar!

     *The secure version of HTTP is called Secure Hypertext Transport Protocol (HTTPS)

     Below would help to see the negotiations and make sure https://byu.edu has valid certificate. curl -v -s https://byu.edu > /dev/null

 # Ask Cougars